top of page

 That is the key difference—moisturizers are an investment in lifelong vaginal health, and lubricants are temporary catalysts that reduce friction, ease sexual activity (with or without a partner) and they promote fun and pleasure.

-The reason I’m glad you asked this question is that it is important for women—especially those experiencing vaginal dryness—to understand the difference.
-We already know that vaginal dryness is common, but also under-treated.
-Too many women are told to use coconut oil or other lubrication—which is okay for sexual activity (although coconut oil has never been researched and I find it very messy!) but lubricants do not address the root cause of the vaginal dryness: which is primarily from a decline in estrogen and hyaluronic acid in post menopause, hormone fluctuation in perimenopause or post-partum, or from taking the birth control pill, overuse of pantyliners, cancer treatments or other medications or health conditions.
+Too many women are told to use coconut oil or other lubrication—which is okay for sexual activity (although coconut oil has never been researched and I find it very messy!) but lubricants do not treat/address the root cause of the vaginal dryness: which is primarily from a decline in estrogen and hyaluronic acid in post menopause, hormone fluctuation in perimenopause or post-partum, or from taking the birth control pill, overuse of pantyliners, cancer treatments or other medications or health conditions.
+Watch The Vagina Dialogues for more.

 Moisturize (whether you are sexually active or not)—the same way you moisturize your hands and face.
 It is so important to a woman’s overall wellbeing, as vaginal health influences how we sit, move and exercise comfortably--for the rest of our lives.
 It also helps promote urinary health and prevent infection and incontinence.